Bila Tserkva: The Russian Empire

 In 1791, Russia's Catherine the Great, included Bila Tserkva in the region that came to be known as the Pale of Settlement, which encompassed parts of seven contemporary nations, including large swaths of modern-day Ukraine.
 Bila Tserkva was formally annexed into the Russian Empire as a result of the Second Partition of Poland in 1793.
-Meanwhile, after 1861, the Czarist authorities converted Roman Catholic churches into Orthodox Churches.
-By the late 18th century, however, Jews were already living in the region, and within a century they would comprise nearly half the population of the city.
-An important Jewish city, as a result, by the early 1900s it was a fount of idea about politics, religion, art, and culture, with an active Zionist movement, an active branch of the Decembrist movement and a branch of the Society of United Slavs formulating"plans to assassinate Tsar Alexander I by Sergei Muravev-Apostol and his co-conspirators."
-Home to many artists and writers, Sholem Aleichem and Shaye Shkarovsky were both writing in Yiddish, with Ivan Nechuy-Levytsky writing in Ukrainian.
-It also was the home of artists like Luka Dolinski and Halyna Nevinchana; as well as theater and film directors Eugene Deslaw and Les Kurbas..
+By the late 18th century, Jews were already living in the region, and within a century they would comprise nearly half the population of the city.
+By the early 1900s, Bila Tserkva had become a centre of Jewish politics, religion, art, and culture, with an active Zionist movement.

+Bila Tserkva also hosted an active branch of the Decembrist movement and a branch of the Society of United Slavs, headed by Sergei Muravyov-Apostol, which formulated plans to assassinate Tsar Alexander I. After 1861, the Czarist authorities converted Roman Catholic churches into Orthodox Churches.
+Many cultural figures were active in the city, including Yiddish authors Sholem Aleichem and Shaye Shkarovsky and Ukrainian prose writer Ivan Nechuy-Levytsky, artists Luka Dolinski and Halyna Nevinchana, as well as theater and film directors Eugene Deslaw and Les Kurbas..

-Soviet rule and Nazi occupation
+20th century

+Before the First World War, Bila Tserkva served as a centre of trade with agricultural products and sugar.

+After the establishment of Central Rada of Ukraine, Bila Tserkva became one of the headquarters of Free Cossacks.
+In 1918 units of Sich Riflemen based in the city took part in a revolt against hetman Pavlo Skoropadsky.

 During the first two decades of the 20th century, the city's Jewish residents were subject to multiple pogroms.
 In 1919 and 1920 alone, pogroms were responsible for the deaths of 850 Jews.
+In December 1919 a pogrom was organized in Bila Tserkva by troops of Anton Denikin, targeting local Jews and Ukrainians.

+In 1932 the city's population reached 43,000 inhabitants.
 In 1932–1933, as many as 22,000 of greater Bila Tserkva's residents died in the Holodomor.